vranlee/P2PMFT/README.md

 </div>

-Contact: vranlee@cau.edu.cn.
+Contact: vranlee@cau.edu.cn or weiranli@u.nus.edu.
 Any questions or discussion are welcome!

 -----